djole589/FgAi-brawlstars-bot/README.md

-# PylaAI
+# FgAi

-PylaAI is currently the best external Brawl Stars bot.
+FgAi is currently the best external Brawl Stars bot.
 This repository is intended for devs and it's recommended for others to use the official version from the discord.

 **Warning :** This is the source-code, which is meant for developpers or people that know how to install python libraries and run python scripts --> The official build is linked in the discord, which is the source-code converted into an exe so you don't need additional knowledge to run the bot.
 (You will have to go through a linkvertise link)